trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 The OpenID4CI package contains an API that can be used by a [holder](https://www.w3.org/TR/vc-data-model/#dfn-holders) to go through the [OpenID4CI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-11.html) flow.

+The way you use the API differs somewhat depending on whether you're doing an issuer-initiated or wallet-initiated issuance flow.
+In an issuer-initiated flow, the issuer has already provided a credential offer, while in a wallet-initiated flow, the wallet only knows the issuer URI.
+The sections below will elaborate on the API differences where applicable.

 ### Creating the `Interaction` Object

 The first step in any OpenID4CI flow is to create an `Interaction` object.
+There are two types of `Interaction` objects in the SDK: `IssuerInitiatedInteraction` and `WalletInitiatedInteraction`.
+These two types have similar methods on them and act similarly.
+From this point on, this documentation will simply refer to both of these types as `Interaction` objects unless there's a need to differentiate between them.

-An `Interaction` object is instantiated using an `InteractionArgs` object and, optionally, an `InteractionOpts` object.
+An `Interaction` object is instantiated using an `IssuerInitiatedInteractionArgs`/`WalletInitiatedInteractionArgs` object and, optionally, an `InteractionOpts` object.
 The `Interaction` object is stateful.
 Use it for only one single instance of an OpenID4CI flow and then discard it.
 Create a new `Interaction` object _every time_ you go through the OpenID4CI flow.

-An `InteractionArgs` object contains the following mandatory parameters:
+An `IssuerInitiatedInteractionArgs` object contains the following mandatory parameters:
-* An initiate issuance URI obtained from an issuer (e.g. via a QR code).
+* An initiate issuance URI obtained from an issuer (e.g. via a QR code) which contains a credential offer.
+* A crypto implementation.
+* A DID resolver.

+A `WalletInitiatedInteractionArgs` object contains the following mandatory parameters:
+* An issuer URI.
 * A crypto implementation.
 * A DID resolver.